vuejs/test-utils-docs/src/guide/vuex.md

 })
 ```

-Instead of using a real Vuex store and installing it via `global.plugins`, we instead created our own mock store, only implementing the parts of Vuex used in the component (the `state` and `commit` function).
-While this might seem more convenient, it won't give you any warning if you break your Vuex store.
+Instead of using a real Vuex store and installing it via `global.plugins`, we created our own mock store, only implementing the parts of Vuex used in the component (in this case, the `state` and `commit` function).

+While it might seem convenient to test the store in isolation, notice that it won't give you any warning if you break your Vuex store.
 Consider carefully if you want to mock the Vuex store, or use a real one, and understand the trade-offs.

 ## Testing Vuex in Isolation